-Brexit: a guide for expat Brits and Swiss in the UK
+A Brexit guide for expat Brits and Swiss in the UK

 What does Brexit mean for British citizens currently living in Switzerland?

-The Swiss government admits many questions remain unanswered regarding bilateral relations following the UK’s departure from the EU within two years’ time.
-However, it has developed a ‘Mind the Gap’ strategyexternal link that it says “wishes to ensure that the existing mutual rights and obligations in its relationship with the UK will continue to apply” once Brexit is a reality.
+The Swiss government has already developed a ‘Mind the Gap’ strategyexternal link that it says “wishes to ensure that the existing mutual rights and obligations in its relationship with the UK will continue to apply” once Brexit is a reality.
 In the meantime no changes will take place for British citizens in Switzerland, or Swiss citizens in the UK, until the British exit has been negotiated with the EU.

 Switzerland has a series of bilateral accords with the EU, regulating matters from trade barriers to government procurement and – more importantly for expats – the free movement of people.
 Switzerland’s Mind the Gap strategy states that these accords must be replaced by a new regime setting out the terms for bilateral Swiss-UK ties.
 If no agreement is reached on free movement, then British citizens in Switzerland will likely fall into the category of "third state nationals" and therefore require a work contract from a Swiss employer and work visa before entering the country.